elucian/bee/syntax/overview.md

 ## Expressions
 Expressions are created using identifiers, operators, rules and constant literals.

-* can use () to establish order of operations;
+* can use () to establish order of operations,
 * can be enumerated using comma separator ","
-* can be combined to create more complex expressions;
+* can be combined to create more complex expressions,
-* have type that is calculated using type inference;
+* have a result that can be assigned to variables,
-* have a result that can be assigned to variables;
+* have a result that can be printed to console,
-* have a result that can be printed to console;
+* result type is given automatically using logical inference;

 **Examples**
 ```